swookey-thinky/mindiffusion/lesson3/README.md

-# Lesson 2 - Diffusion Probabilistic Models
+# Lesson 3 - Noise Conditioned Score Networks

 In this lesson we are going to implement the diffusion model presented in the 2019 paper [Generative Modeling by Estimating Gradients of the Data Distribution](https://arxiv.org/abs/1907.05600) which introduced Noise Conditioned Score Networks (NCSN).